Do you remember knowing that green was your favorite color because it’s what made the grass grow?

 I took another stab at the sketch, this time trying not to worry about getting everything just right.
 Instead, I left plenty of spaces for imagination to fill in the blanks.

 I don’t know how your imagination will fill in the blanks, but I hope you enjoy the sketch.
-More importantly, I hope you swing by AWAD and DD.

 After all, don’t you want to believe in magic again?